ChatBees/chatbees-python-client/README.md

 # chatbees-python-client
 Python client for [ChatBees](http://www.chatbees.ai), a Serverless Platform for your LLM Apps.
 ChatBees provides simple and scalable APIs, enabling you to craft a LLM app for your knowledge base in mere minutes.

-ChatBees is currently in <ins>**public alpha**</ins>.
 We're actively improving the product and releasing new features, and we'd love to hear your feedback!
 Please take a moment to fill out this [feedback form](https://forms.gle/pif6Vx2LqPjW5v4w5) to help us understand your use-case better.

 Signup with your google account on https://www.chatbees.ai.
 You could also try it out in ChatBees public account without signup.

 > For the public account, by default, all collections are subject to permanent deletion after 2 weeks.
 Please let us know if you need to keep it for longer via the feedback form.

-ChatBees python client provides very simple APIs for you to directly upload files and ask questions.
+ChatBees python client provides very simple APIs for you to directly upload files, crawl websites, ingest data sources including Confluence, Notion and Google Drive.
+Then you can simply ask questions.

 ## Quickstart